Sovereign-Labs/sovereign-sdk/module-system/README.md

 ```

 Modules are expected to be generic over the `Context` type.
 This trait gives them a convenient handle to access all of the cryptographic operations
-defined by a `Spec`, while also making it easy for the module system to pass in authenticated transaction-specific information which
+defined by a `Spec`, while also making it easy for the Module System to pass in authenticated transaction-specific information which
 would not otherwise be available to a module.
 Currently, a `Context` is only required to contain the `sender` (signer) of the transaction,
 but this trait might be extended in future.